Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Discussion

 As our results focus on sampling and processing, we believe that the observed impact on avalanche-size distributions is general and model independent.
-We deliberately chose a simple model and confirmed that our results are robust to parameter changes: For instance, employing a more realistic topology causes no qualitative difference (Fig.~\ref{fig:supp_topologies}).
-Furthermore, as a proof of concept, we checked the impact of measurement overlap in the 2D Ising model (Fig.~\ref{fig:supp_ising}).
+We deliberately used simple models and confirmed that our results are robust to parameter and model changes: First, our model for coarse-sampling prioritizes simplicity over biophysical details \Ldash in order to be consistent with our simplified but well-controlled neuronal dynamics \Rdash but we checked that our results are consistent with different distance-dependencies or adding a cut-off (cf.~Figs.~\ref{fig:supp_gamma_gaus_comparison},~\ref{fig:supp_dp_parameter} and accompanying discussion).
+Second, employing a more realistic topology causes no qualitative difference (Fig~\ref{fig:supp_topologies}).
+Third, as a proof of concept, we investigated the impact of measurement overlap in the 2D Ising model (Fig~\ref{fig:supp_ising}).
 Even in such a fundamental model a measurement overlap can bias the assessment of criticality.
+Lastly, we investigated scaling relations (of avalanche size- and duration distributions) and found that under coarse-sampling, the inference is severely hindered (Fig~\ref{fig:scaling}).
+Under sub-sampling, scaling relations hold but with a different collapse exponent than expected for our model.
+This is consistent with other recent work showing that sampling can affect the collapse exponent~\cite{carvalho_subsampled_2021}.